tokkyo13/Post-Set-Timer/README.md

    cd Post-Set-Timer
    ```

-2. **Using the Alarm Sound:**
+2. **Alarm Sound Implementation:**

-   - An `alarm.mp3` file is provided in the repository.
+   - This application uses Tone.js to generate an alarm sound via an oscillator.
-   - If you wish to modify the alarm sound, replace `alarm.mp3` with a different file of your choice.
+   - To modify the alarm sound, update the oscillator configuration in `script.js`.

 3. **Run the Application:**